ValentinKronlund/Summoners_Terminal/README.md

 TODO:

-- UI:

-  - Player stats should be shown between each round.

-- Refactor actions:

-  - Count down from at total of 5 actions points, instead of counting up.
-  - Display how many action points are spent per action.

 - Player behaviour:

-  - Add display of stats between each action (Refactor out 's')
   - Add 'passive' mana regen between actions.
   - Attempting to purchase item without gold should fail without sending you you to base.